redhataccess/ansible-redhat-access-insights-client/README.md

 redhat-access-insights-client
 ========

-Ansible role that installs, configures, and registers a system to the [Red Hat Insights service](http://access.redhat.com/insights).
+Installs, configures, and registers a system to the [Red Hat Insights service](http://access.redhat.com/insights).
 This role is intended to work on RHEL 6 or RHEL 7, though it will generally work on any yum based system that has access to the redhat-access-insights RPM.

 Requirements
 ------------